-Chicago Breach Of Fiduciary Duty Lawyer
+Decades Of Experience Handling Breach Of Fiduciary Duty Lawsuits

 A fiduciary relationship exists when one party owes obligations to the other that are based on a level of trust.
-Often, the fiduciary is a professional on whom the other party relies for guidance and advice.
+Often, the fiduciary is a professional who the other party relies on for guidance and advice.

-If you are potentially a plaintiff or defendant in a breach of fiduciary duty lawsuit, contact the law firm of King & Jones.
-Our Chicago breach of fiduciary duty lawyers have decades of experience handling such cases in Chicago and nationwide.
-You can count on King & Jones to represent your interests and work to achieve a satisfactory resolution regarding a breach of fiduciary duty claim.
+If you are a potential plaintiff or defendant in a breach of fiduciary duty lawsuit, contact a breach of fiduciary duty attorney at the law firm of King & Jones.
+Our lawyers have decades of experience handling fiduciary duty cases in Chicago and nationwide.
+You can count on King & Jones to represent your interests and work to achieve a satisfactory resolution regarding fiduciary duty claims.Free Case Evaluation

 What Are Fiduciary Duties?

 Fiduciary duties typically arise in a professional or contractual relationship where one party relies on the superior knowledge or expertise of the other or where both parties owe reciprocal duties of trust to one another.
 Common fiduciary duties include:

 - Acting in the best interest of the beneficiary - for example, an estate representative has a legal duty to administer the estate to ensure the heirs receive the maximum inheritance possible.

 - Behaving honestly on behalf of the beneficiary - which may include the obligation to disclose all relevant information and opportunities available.